 But there is one case where flagging isn’t the answer.
 If a whole segment of a topic has gone off-topic, please send the Community Managers a message about it rather than flagging the whole segment as off-topic.
 It is far less work if you do it this way, while the result stays the same.

 In order to maintain our community, the team reserve the right to remove any content and any user account for any reason at any time.
-No one previews new posts in any way; the Eve team take no responsibility for any content posted by the community.

 You may not post anything digital that belongs to someone else without permission.
 You may not post descriptions of, links to, or methods for stealing someone’s intellectual property (software, video, audio, images), or for breaking any other law.